strolch-li/strolch/li.strolch.xmlpers/README.md

 *Prerequisites:
   * JDK 6 is installed and JAVA_HOME is properly set and ../bin is in path
   * Maven 3 is installed and MAVEN_HOME is properly set and ../bin is in path
-  * ch.eitchnet.utils is installed in your local Maven Repository
+  * li.strolch.utils is installed in your local Maven Repository
 * Clone repository and change path to root
 * Run maven:
   * mvn clean install